Early Years (from the ages of 5 - 25)

 Gener8 (14 - 24 yrs).

 Gener8 is for young people from 14 to 24 years old with a range of learning disabilities.
-Similar to M8s but with more emphasis on transition into adulthood.
-Our days are filled with fun, with some in- house activity days and days out in the community.
-The young people that attend can access arts and crafts, singing, music, dancing, drama, computers, X-Box and Wii, pool and outdoor fun including football, basketball, lacrosse and cricket.
-We go on a range of trips including the cinema, Stonebridge City Farm and meals out in the community, amongst many others.
+It is similar to M8s but with more emphasis on transitioning into adulthood.
+Our days are filled with fun, activities in-house and out in the community.
+The young people that attend can access arts and crafts, singing, music, dancing, drama, computers, X-Box and Wii, pool and outdoor fun including football and cricket.
+We go on a range of trips including the cinema, Stonebridge City Farm and meals out in the community.

 As part of transition into adulthood we develop independent travel skills, personal hygiene awareness, money and cooking skills.
 We also focus on developing self-confidence and self-esteem.
 Our ethos encourages respect for each other and our environment and promotes socialisation skills within the group.